RMS Queen Elizabeth: Final years

 In late 1968, Queen Elizabeth was sold to the Elizabeth Corporation, with 15% of the company controlled by a group of Philadelphia businessmen and 85% retained by Cunard.
 The new company intended to operate the ship as a hotel and tourist attraction in Port Everglades, Florida, similar to the planned use of Queen Mary in Long Beach, California.
 Elizabeth, as she was now called, arrived in Port Everglades on 8 December 1968 and opened to tourists in February 1969, well before Queen Mary, which opened two years later, in 1971.
 The vessel was sold to Queen Ltd of Port Everglades on 19 July 1969.
-However, the Elizabeth's retirement in Florida was not to last.
-The climate of southern Florida was much harder on Queen Elizabeth than the climate of southern California was on Queen Mary.
-There was some talk of permanently flooding the bilge and allowing the Queen Elizabeth to rest on the bed of the Intracoastal Waterway in Ft.
+However, Queen Elizabeth's retirement in Florida was not to last.
+The climate of southern Florida was much harder on the ship than the climate of southern California was on Queen Mary.
+There was some talk of permanently flooding the bilge and allowing Queen Elizabeth to rest on the bed of the Intracoastal Waterway in Ft.
 Lauderdale harbour (Port Everglades) and remain open, but the ship was forced to close in August 1970, after losing money and being declared a fire hazard.
 The vessel was sold at auction in 1970 to Hong Kong tycoon Tung Chao Yung.

 Tung, the head of the Orient Overseas Line, intended to convert the vessel into a university for the World Campus Afloat program (later reformed and renamed as Semester at Sea).
-Following the tradition of the Orient Overseas Line, the ship was renamed Seawise University, as a play on Tung's initials (C.Y.'s).
+Following the tradition of the Orient Overseas Line, the ship was renamed Seawise University.